-In today’s post we look at plant spacing guidelines for your Green Circle Garden.
+In today’s post we will look at plant spacing guidelines for your Green Circle Garden.

-When selecting where to place your plants, take into consideration the size of the fully grown plant.
+When selecting where to place your plants, take into consideration the size of the plant fully grown.
 We recommend placing larger plants (Melons, Cherry tomatoes, Peppers, Pumpkin) on the furthest most side of the planter where they can be trained to grow outwards and seek as much sunlight as they require.

-The same type of plants do not have to be planted together in the same area and can actually maximise plant growth.
-The diagram below is a representation of the quantity of plants that can be grown in a GCG planter at one time.
+The same type of plants do not have to be planted in the same area, nor do you need to divide the soil into independent compartments.
+The diagram below is a representation of the quantity of plants that can be grown in a GCG at one time.
 If you prefer dividing the soil, use plastic sheets or wood laminate and press into soil.

 Be creative, mix and match plants and the Green Circle Garden will take care of your crop.